 Mary Evelyn Tucker, November 10, 1998

 Over the last decade Thomas’ archives have been transferred to Harvard with the dedicated assistance of his sister Margaret.
 During this same period Mary Evelyn and John have edited four of Thomas’ books and promoted their distribution.
-(The Great Work, Evening Thoughts, The Sacred Universe, The Christian Future and the Fate of Earth).
+(The Great Work, Evening Thoughts, The Sacred Universe, The Christian Future and The Fate of Earth).
 In addition, they have helped to organize the Thomas Berry Award and Lecture since 1998.
 In September 2009 they created a Memorial Service for Thomas at the Cathedral of St John the Divine that was attended by over 1000 people.
 They also developed and maintain the Thomas Berry website.
 In November 2014 they organized a conference at Yale to celebrate the 100th anniversary of Thomas’ birth and the 5th anniversary of his death.
-From this conference a new book will be published by Orbis Books, Living Cosmology: Christian Responses to Journey of the Universe (Spring 2016).
+From this conference a book was published by Orbis Books, Living Cosmology: Christian Responses to Journey of the Universe (Spring 2016).
 In 2017 it received a first place award from the Catholic Press Association in the category of Faith & Science.
 In 2019, ten years after Thomas’s death, Columbia University Press published Thomas Berry: A Biography.
 This overview of his life and thought was written by Mary Evelyn Tucker, John Grim, and Andrew Angyal.

 Acknowledgements for Website